jva15/Blender-TrailEffects/README.md

 WOOPS! accidentaly pressed enter and commited prematurely.
 Won't be too long before it's alpha, until then help your self to some code bits.

-This plugin generates a armature based trail.
+This plugin generates an armature based trail.
 Ideal for sword trails specifically. because it creates an armature, it is should be compatible with game engines like Unreal.

 based on a method shared by Pierrick Picaut on youtube.